 Year 10 Work Experience

-Students at Wadebridge School are offered the chance to complete work experience in both Year 10 and again in Year 12 (details of the Year 12 programme can be found here) .
+Students at Wadebridge School are offered the chance to complete work experience in Year 10.
 Work experience is a valuable opportunity for students to sample the world of work and to gain an insight into life outside the classroom.
-Students in Year 10 have two weeks for their work experience which can either be a two week placement with the same employer or they can do two separate weeks in different settings.
+In 2020 students in Year 10 have the opportunity to spend 8 days with an employer.

 Every year, work experience is always very popular and this means that the favourite placements are usually taken early which is why we encourage students to sort out their placement as soon as possible.
 Many other schools in the area participate in work experience at the same time making competition for some placements quite fierce.

-Here at Wadebridge School we use work experience to enable students to improve their employability skills and to put the knowledge and skills they learn in Careers, PSHE and Citizenship into practice in a real workplace situation.
+Here at Wadebridge School we use work experience to enable students to improve their employability skills and to put the knowledge and skills they learn in Careers, PSHE and other lessons into practice in a real workplace situation.

 National guidelines state that work experience for young people must be based in England or Wales.
 Resources are not available in countries where education and employment laws differ from ours.